 I wouldn’t mind if he was my customer service rep…

 There’s a weird misconception that unfortunately is accurate in regards to many companies.
-Namely, the marketer knows the offer, dev team knows the inside of the product/software, business development knows the distribution, etc….
+Namely, the marketer knows the offer, the dev team knows the inside of the product/software, business development knows the distribution, etc….